-Covers figure drawing, including composition with one or more figures.
+Stresses accuracy in proportion and rendering beyond Figure Drawing I. Students will draw from live models and references including casts, the skeleton, and print-outs of famous figurative masterworks as they work towards a greater understanding of rendering the human anatomy.
 Prerequisite(s): C or better in ART 135.
 (PCS 1.1, 3 credit hours - 0 hours lecture, 6 hours lab)